steveroe317/halloween-2025/README.md

 LEDs for the spider eyes.

-220 ohm curent limiting resistors for the LEDs .
+220 ohm current limiting resistors for the LEDs .

 Motion Sensor - AdaFruit PIR or equivalent.